How it works

 If you want to test some ideas or supplement your primary research insights with more qualitative data, focus groups can be a great way to move forward.
 Make sure that before flying out there you make sure you’re talking to relevant people who fit your target group description to a T.

 Set yourself up for success, wherever you choose to go.
 If your business is ready to expand overseas and is crossing borders, make the most out of our international market research platform.
 And if you’re in the States, here’s how the top market research companies in the US stack up.

 Reach 125m consumers in 58 countries with Attest.
 It’s the best of both worlds in market research: cutting-edge tech meets human expertise

 Start with setting a goal and defining what you want to know.
 Then create a research plan including your research methods.
-Choose the right research tools for that, and then start conducting the research.
+Choose the right research tools (like Attest’s market analysis software) for that, and then start conducting the research.
 Analyze all the data and pin it together.
 Finally, present the data and take action based on your new insights.

 In international market research, we recommend you dig into your competitors, the market size and market trends over time.
 Analyze cultural differences, be aware of legal and political factors and make sure you get to know your suppliers and distribution channels.

 You don’t just minimize risk, you also learn how to maximize your success.
 You learn how to adapt your marketing to fit local markets, position your company’s product successfully and operate at the most beneficial prices.